The blameless blog

 Continuous deployment takes continuous delivery one step further by automating the release to production step and eliminating any need for human intervention altogether.
 It significantly improves the time to production, but your testing process needs to be almost perfect.

-What makes continuous deployment efficient is that it eliminates manual testing altogether and allows teams to fully automate their DevOps pipeline.
+What makes continuous and automated deployment efficient is that it eliminates manual testing altogether and allows teams to fully automate their DevOps pipeline.
 The developer’s job ends with pushing the pull request and reviewing the PR of their teammates and merging it into the master branch.
 The CI/CD service automatically takes over, runs all tests, and deploys the code into production once it’s ready.

 To make continuous deployment work for your company, it’s integral to implement continuous monitoring, automated incident management, and an excellent on-call team.